 In England we always complain that we don't get enough sun, so as soon as the first fine days arrive, we're outside 'soaking up the rays'.

-Condoms are available from all supermarkets and pharmacies.
+Condoms are available from all supermarkets and pharmacies, grocery stores and petrol stations.
 Many supermarkets are open seven days a week.
 Some even open round the clock.